Discover

 AI summary

-The Government is seeking proposals to restore and operate the historic Chateau Tongariro.
-The landmark hotel in Tongariro National Park closed in 2023 due to seismic risks.
+The New Zealand Government is seeking proposals to restore and operate the historic Chateau Tongariro.
+The landmark hotel in Tongariro National Park closed in February 2023 following a seismic risk assessment.

 Chateau Tongariro has been closed since early-2023.